 Endpoint-Independent Mapping #

 One mapping is created for each sender inside the NAT.
-If you send two packets to two different remote addresses the NAT Mapping will be re-used.
-Both remote hosts would see the same source IP/Port.
+If you send two packets to two different remote addresses, the NAT mapping will be re-used.
+Both remote hosts would see the same source IP and port.
 If the remote hosts respond, it would be sent back to the same local listener.

 This is the best-case scenario.
 For a call to work, at least one side MUST be of this type.

 Address Dependent Mapping #